cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-26-Part-3-Pipelines-OpenSsl.md

 If we get a "nothing/reading/writing" error code it simply means that we have data to write out, or read before we can finish the handshake, not actually an error.
 Anything else denotes an actual error and we throw an exception.
 We check for any data written by the library to the Bio and push it out to the underlying pipeline.
 After a successful connection we drop back into the encrypt/decrypt cycle which basically works the same as SSPI.

 So there we have it, OpenSsl working for handshakes, encrypt/decrypt talking to SSPI over Pipelines, over streams to SslStream, on Ubuntu, Osx, and Windows (obviously not the SSPI on the first two platforms).
 We are done now... right?
 Wrong, at this point I had a PR but it was far from done.

-In the next posts I wil discuss performance and how I started to think about security and threats once real security people started looking at my code!
+In the next posts I wil discuss performance and how I started to think about security and threats once real security people started looking at my code they should be far more interesting!